 - Together they would be able to have more than 20 million monthly active users across the U.S. and those users would have to install only one app to find or sell different products.

 Nick Huzar, OfferUp CEO, said that his main vision has always been to build a company that helps people get in touch and earn money.
-The joining of OfferUp and letgo can help combine the complementary strengths of both ventures to deliver even better shopping experience.
+The joining of OfferUp and letgo and their business process transformation can help combine the complementary strengths of both ventures to deliver even better shopping experience.

 With unparalleled expertise in growing P2P marketplace business, OLX Group will be a great partner while building the best platform for customers.